 The development of midwifery curricula was collaborative between consumers, the profession (represented by the College) and educational institutions.

-There are four accredited pre-registration midwifery programmes currently available in New Zealand and are provided by:
+There are five accredited pre-registration midwifery programmes currently available in New Zealand and are provided by:

 - Auckland University of Technology (AUT), Auckland

 - Waikato Institute of Technology (Wintec), Hamilton

 - Ara Institute of Canterbury (ARA), Christchurch